localForage/localForage/README.md

 ## Supported Browsers/Platforms

 localForage works in all modern browsers (IE 8 and above).
-_Asynchronous storage_ is available in all browsers **in bold**, with their version that supports localStorage in parentheses.
+_Asynchronous storage_ is available in all browsers **in bold**, with localStorage fallback in parentheses.

 * **Android Browser 2.1**
 * **Blackberry 7**